vmx17/Kinematics6DoF/README.md

 ### Tool coordinate system

 The final stage of the manipulator includes a fixed-orientation end-effector, and currently, only one tool is supported per instance.
-The position and orientation of the tool tip are defined in the local coordinate system $\varSigma_6$ (i.e., the flange coordinate system) as $(Xt, Yt, Zt, rx, ry, rz)$, and provided as an array of six double-precision elements.
-The position of the TCP (Tool Center Point), which serves as the control point of the end-effector, is given by $(Xt, Yt, Zt)$, and its orientation is specified by $(rx, ry, rz)$.
-This orientation indicates how the coordinate system $\varSigma_t$, placed at the TCP position, must be rotated around each axis of $\varSigma_6$ in order to align with $\varSigma_t$ (the origin remains at $(Xt, Yt, Zt)$).
+The position and orientation of the tool tip are defined in the local coordinate system $\varSigma_6$ (i.e., the flange coordinate system) as $(X_t, Y_t, Z_t, rx, ry, rz)$, and provided as an array of six double-precision elements.
+The position of the TCP (Tool Center Point), which serves as the control point of the end-effector, is given by $(X_t, Y_t, Z_t)$, and its orientation is specified by $(rx, ry, rz)$.
+This orientation indicates how the coordinate system $\varSigma_t$, placed at the TCP position, must be rotated around each axis of $\varSigma_6$ in order to align with $\varSigma_t$ (the origin remains at $(X_t, Y_t, Z_t)$).
 The order of applying these rotations is $rz \rightarrow ry \rightarrow rx$.
 Then this defines a tool coordinate system ($\varSigma_t$) at TCP including direction of each axis.
 Naturally, the $Z_t$ is the direction of the tool point at.
 The way to define these tools, it is NOT an Euler angle representation.
 It is the so-called Yaskawa convention.

 ### World coordinate ssytem (again)

 The absolute coordinate system $\varSigma_0$ is also referred to as the world coordinate system $\varSigma_{abs}$.
 As default, the robot base is assumed to be located at the origin point (0, 0, 0).
 The orientation of the axes in this system is defined such that the positive $X_0$ axis points forward from the robot base, the positive $Z_0$ axis points upward, and the positive $Y_0$ axis points to the left side of the robot when viewed from above.
 This right-handed coordinate system serves as the reference frame for all transformations and calculations related to the robot's kinematics.
 The mounting paramters are like tool coordinate system, $(X_0, Y_0, Z_0, rx_0, ry_0, rz_0)$.
-Then in the default, $\verSigma_0$ is as same as the $\verSigma_1$.
+Then in the default, $\varSigma_0$ is as same as the $\varSigma_1$.

 ## Target Specification